 to use these implementations to compute the distribution of a quadratic

-function also accepts these objects.
+form.
+The ssvd function also accepts these objects.

-An object of class matrix-free
+An object of class matrix-free is a list with the

 following components

-integer, the number of rows of MAs a simple example, suppose M
+ssvd)ncol integer, the number of columns of \(M\)nrow integer, the number of rows of \(M\)As a simple example, suppose M is a sparse matrix stored

 using the Matrix package.
 We can define (see